 Ultimately, time is the most reliable way for LSD to leave your system.
 While there are methods that may speed up the process to some degree, the body naturally eliminates LSD over time, typically within 72 hours after ingestion.

 The general effects of LSD begin within 20 to 90 minutes after ingestion and peak at about 2 to 3 hours.
-In most, the “trip” can last from 6 to 15 hours; for some people, however, experiences may continue beyond those periods.
+In most cases, the “trip” can last from 6 to 15 hours; for some people, however, experiences may continue beyond those periods.

 During the trip, individuals may experience intense visual and sensory distortions, changes in perception, mood swings, and impaired judgment.
-These effects become highly subjective – what one person experiences may differ dramatically from another, even if both take the same dose.
+These experiences may differ dramatically from one another, even if both take the same dose.

 Physical effects common during an LSD experience include: